Frequently Asked Questions

 Question: Why have shingles blown off the roof, and what should we do?

-Question: How long will “nail pops” and cracking in drywall continue?
+Question: How long will “nail pops” and drywall cracking continue?

-Question: Why do eavestroughs drip in the winter?
+Question: Why do eavestroughs drip during the winter?

-Answer: An old metal coat hanger, cut and shaped into a ‘U’ shape, placed over the down pipe extension and into the ground will prevent winds from damaging down pipe extensions.
+Answer: You can use an old metal coat hanger, cut and bent into a ‘U’ shape, to secure the downspout extension.
+Simply place the hanger over the extension and anchor it into the ground to prevent wind from dislodging it.

 Question: Why is settlement occurring at downspout locations?